kmpf/uap/doc/source/configuration.rst

         second_read: '_R2'
         paired_end: True

-The single keys will be described at :doc:`steps`.
-For defining the ``group`` key a regular expression is used.
-If you are not familiar with this you can read about it and test your regular expression at |pythex_link|.
+The options of the ``fastq_source`` step are described at :doc:`steps`.
+The ``group`` option takes a regular expression (regexp).
+You can test your regular expression at |pythex_link|.

 .. _config_file_processing_steps:

 Processing Steps
 ^^^^^^^^^^^^^^^^

-They depend upon one or more predecessor steps and work with their output files.
+Processing steps depend upon one or more preceding steps.
+They use their output files and process them.
-Output files of processing steps are automatically named and placed by **uap**.
+Output files of processing steps are automatically named and saved by **uap**.
-Processing steps are usually configurable.
-For a complete list of available options please visit :doc:`steps` or use the subcommand :ref:`uap-steps`.
+A complete list of available options per step can be found at :doc:`steps` or by using the subcommand :ref:`uap-steps`.

 .. _config_file_keywords: